Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

-# Manage the list view
+# Manage the view

 The tab *LIST* is the view where you can see and manage the products.
-To have a customized view for all purposes, you can modify various settings to adjust the list view to your requirements and save individual views to quickly access the view you need.
+To have a customized view for all purposes, you can modify various settings to adjust the view to your requirements and save individual views to quickly access the view you need.

 ## Select a language